ketanp-iprogrammer/angular-assignment/README.md

 10. As per the assignment, I have made only two fields required in new transaction form.

 11. I have applied maxlength of 2 to customer number filed in new transaction form.

+13. Also For customer number field in New Transaction Form , you can enter customer number as :
+     i) 23421 ii) 23422 iii) 23423

+     All this json objects are available in customer.json file.
+     If you entered anyone of the above customer number then only, it will show you its respective fields

 * Source For Online REST API's :